datakaveri/iudx-analytics-app/apps/jupyter-notebooks/readme.md

   Visualizing the data from weather stations across Pune and comparing it with that of AQM sensors.
 The notebook fetches data for *n* days and visualizes it.
 It also compares the common properties between the Weather Statiosn data and AQM data from Pune and plots the correlation contours spatially.
 It includes:
   * a bubble map that shows the latest values of the chosen property across the resources in Pune.
   * a line chart that visualizes the variations in values of all reosurces over *n* days.
+  * a box plot to visualize the data points across different days of the week at the last updates resource.
   * a bar chart of the latest values.
   * a spatial map that locates the closest AQM sensor for a given Weather Station.
   * a line chart to compare the values of the common properties between the chosen weather station and the closest AQM sesor to it over *n* days.